 Product/UX design is this constant loop of analyzing, designing, testing, launching, monitoring, and evolving.
 All of this is done because we are solving problems.

 Do these examples of Product Design make sense?
 Are there better metaphors?
 Is there something specific about Product Design you’d want to learn more about?
-Leave me a comment — I’d love to hear your thoughts.
+Leave me a comment or tweet at me — I’d love to hear your thoughts.